 One of the worst parts about being in a supervisory position is having to let an employee go.
-But sometimes newer managers wonder can you fire an employee over the phone or by email?
+But sometimes newer managers wonder can you fire an employee over the phone?

 Having hired thousands of employees over the years, this is what I’ve learned:

-Legally, yes.
-In most cases, you could fire someone over the phone or by email.
-But it’s still wrong.
-No one likes firing an employee.
-But this person, no matter how bad their mistake, is still a human being.
-So unless they are not showing up for work or answering calls, you should always let them go face to face.
+As a general rule, legally, a manager can fire an employee over the phone or by email.
+But unless they are not showing up for work or answering calls, it is always considered more professional to let them go face to face.

 But that’s just the beginning of how to handle letting go of an employee.